ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 In order to create a generalized mouse brain extraction network, we built whole-head templates from two publicly available datasets.
-The Center for Animal MRI (CAMRI) dataset [@Hsu2021] from UNC consists of 16 T2-weighted MRI of voxel resolution $0.16 \times 0.16 \times 0.16 mm^3$.
-The second high-resolution data set [@Reshetnikov2021] comprises 88 specimens each with three spatially aligned canonical views with in-plane resolution of $0.08 \times 0.08 mm^2$ with a slice thickness of $0.5 mm$.
+The Center for Animal MRI (CAMRI) dataset [@Hsu2021] from the University of North Carolina at Chapel Hill consists of 16 T2-weighted MRI volumes of voxel resolution $0.16 \times 0.16 \times 0.16 mm^3$.
+The second high-resolution dataset [@Reshetnikov2021] comprises 88 specimens each with three spatially aligned canonical views with in-plane resolution of $0.08 \times 0.08 mm^2$ with a slice thickness of $0.5 mm$.
 These three orthogonal views were used to reconstruct a single high-resolution volume per subject using a B-spline fitting algorithm developed in ANTsX [@Tustison:2006aa].
-From these two datasets, two symmetric isotropic ANTsX templates [@Avants:2010aa] were generated having different defacing aesthetics analogous to the publicly available ANTsX human brain templates used in previous research [@Tustison:2014ab].
+From these two datasets, two symmetric isotropic ANTsX templates [@Avants:2010aa] were generated analogous to the publicly available ANTsX human brain templates used in previous research [@Tustison:2014ab].
 Bias field simulation, intensity histogram warping, noise simulation, random translation and warping, and random anisotropic resampling in the three canonical directions were used for data augmentation in creating a T2-weighted brain extraction network.

 ### Single-shot mouse brain parcellation network